-An offering that increases our total assets may reduce our expenses per share due to the spreading of fixed expenses over a larger asset base.
-We must bear certain fixed expenses, such as certain administrative, governance and compliance costs that do not generally vary based on our size.
+An offering that increases the Company's total assets may reduce the Company's expenses per share due to the spreading of fixed expenses over a larger asset base.
+The Company must bear certain fixed expenses, such as certain administrative, governance and compliance costs that do not generally vary based on the Company's size.
 On a per share basis, these fixed expenses will be reduced when supported by a larger asset base.